n3nikita/game-of-life/readme.md

 ## Conway's game of life

 My implementation of popular game.
-You can find information about it [Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+You can find information about it on [Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 Use Left Mouse Click to draw and Right Mouse Click to delete cells.

 ### Rules